MDBox/raspberry-srt-live-stream/README.md

 #### GStreamer

 We use gstreamer as a way to repackage the h265 stream from the camera and mux into mpegts.
 Doing this makes it possible to transport over UDP or SRT.
+There maybe other python libraries that can do the same thing but gstreamer is awesome.

 ```shell
 sudo apt-get update